Generative-AI: The Top 12 Lawsuits

 The complicating consideration with content-generative AI mechanisms is that they have the potential to allow many different levels of user involvement in the generation of output.
 The more details a user adds to the instructions s/he gives to the machine, the more it begins to appear that the user is, in fact, contributing something creative to the project.

 Is a prompt to “Write a story about a dog” a sufficiently creative contribution to the resulting output to qualify the user as an “author”?
 Maybe not.
-But what about, “Write a story about a dog who joins a traveling circus”?
-Or “Write a story about a dog named Pablo who joins a traveling circus”?
+But what about, “Write a story about a dog who joins a travelling circus”?
+Or “Write a story about a dog named Pablo who joins a travelling circus”?
 Or “Write a story about a dog with a peculiar bark that begins, ‘Once upon a time, there was a dog named Pablo who joined a circus,’ and ends with Pablo deciding to return home”?

-At what point along the spectrum of user-provided detail does copyright protectable authorship come into existence?
+At what point along the spectrum of user-provided detail does copyright-protectable authorship come into existence?

 A question that is just as important to ask is: How much, if at all, should the Copyright Office involve itself with ascertaining the details of the creative process that were involved in a work?